ktorch/ktorch/docs/devices.rst

    device  | cuda:0     / device changed
-   dtype   | double     / data type changed layout  | strided gradient| nograd     / gradient attribute unchanged (only device & dtype from example tensor) pin     | unpinned memory  | contiguous
+   dtype   | double     / data type changed layout  | strided gradient| nograd     / gradient unset (only device & dtype from example tensor) pin     | unpinned memory  | contiguous

+.. index:: copyto; tensor

 Copy to device
 ^^^^^^^^^^^^^^

-For tensors only, :func:`copyto` will make a copy of the current tensor with new datatype and/or new device and other given charasteristics.
+For tensors only, :func:`copyto` will make a copy of the current tensor with new datatype and/or new device and other given charasteristics
-(this is somewhat equivalent to `PyTorch tensor.to() method <https://pytorch.org/docs/stable/tensors.html#torch.Tensor.to>`_ with ``copy=True``.)
+(this is somewhat equivalent to `PyTorch's tensor.to method <https://pytorch.org/docs/stable/tensors.html#torch.Tensor.to>`_ with ``copy=True``).

 .. function:: copyto(ptr;options) -> (null)
 .. function:: copyto(ptr;async-flag;options) -> (null)